GiorgosMethe/AST_3D/README.txt

 *************************************************************************************
 *XML Motion files were created by FIIT RoboCup 3D team.
-*Classic Motion files from WEBOTS SoccerStadium simulator and from TUC's Kuretes SPL team.
+*Classic Motion files from WEBOTS SoccerStadium simulator and from TUC's Kouretes SPL team.
 *************************************************************************************